 DO NOT HARDEN YOUR HEARTS AS WHEN THEY PROVOKED ME, AS IN THE DAY OF TRIAL IN THE WILDERNESS,Hebrews 3:8(NASB)

-At the beginning of Hebrews we are informed that God has spoken in these last days through His Son, and throughout the epistle there are quotations from the word.
-When God speaks, His children should listen; take note; learn the lesson He is teaching; hide his instruction in our heart and apply His truth in our lives.
+At the beginning of Hebrews, we are informed that God has spoken in these last days through His Son, and throughout the epistle there are quotations from the Word.
+When God speaks, His children should listen, take note, learn the lesson He is teaching, hide his instruction in their hearts, and apply His truth in their lives.

-Heavenly Father, we thank You for the scriptural warnings of behaviours to avoid and attitudes to shun.
-May we learn from the failures of Israel's past history and not repeat the mistakes they made but live our lives as unto the Lord.
-Keep my heart open towards you and give me a teachable spirit I pray.
-Help me to willingly accept your chastening hand, so I do not repeat the mistakes of past generations.
+Heavenly Father, thank You for the Scriptural warnings of behaviours to avoid and attitudes to shun.
+May I learn from the failures of Israel's past history and not repeat the mistakes they made, but live my life as unto the Lord.
+Keep my heart open towards you and give me a teachable spirit, I pray.
+Help me to willingly accept your chastening hand so I do not repeat the mistakes of past generations.
 Help me to keep the eyes of my heart on Jesus - the Author and Finisher of my faith, in Whose name I pray, AMEN.